 I’m going to try really hard not to get hung up on the details, but if you’ve been following this blog for the past year, you know I’m a processor.
-And as I’m settled in to spend the second night in a row in Corey’s ICU room while he’s hooked up to a breathing machine, you might kinda understand how I’m still processing what in the world just happened.
+And as I’m settled in to spend the second night in a row in Corey’s ICU room while he’s intubated and breathing with the help of a ventilator, you might kinda understand how and why I’m still processing what in the world just happened.

 Corey was scheduled for the first shot and first infusion of Round Three last Friday.
 We met with Dr. Lukas that morning before our treatment appointment and Corey mentioned that he hadn’t been feeling well.
 The good doctor checked him out and decided to prescribe antibiotics and some prescription-strength cough syrup and forego the scheduled treatment.
 We all thought pushing the start of the next round back a week sounded like a good idea.
 We’d planned to head down to the Oregon coast for a couple days for the kids’ spring break and after a couple days on antibiotics, Corey was feeling better so we decided not to cancel the trip.